-Guitar lessons on the internet?
+Online guitar lessons?
 Yes folks, we are living in the future.
 This past year Fender shocked the guitar industry when they launched Fender Play.
-Fender Play is an online guitar, bass, and ukulele lesson program.
-Since this site is guitar focused, I will keep this review focused on the guitar section of Fender Play.
+Fender Play is an online guitar lessons site as wel as a bass and ukulele lesson program.
+Since this site is guitar focused, I will keep this review focused on the guitar lessons section of Fender Play.

 Why learn guitar online?
 Well, going to private lessons tends to put you on a slower path to learning the guitar.
 Think about it.
 30 or 60 minutes once per week, where the instructor gives you some material to learn.
 Or you can learn material for 30-60 minutes per day, at your own pace, in your pajamas.
 It's also a whole lot cheaper.
 The average private guitar instructor is about $80-100 per month, where this is $10 per month.
 You can see how this will lead to faster progress.